What is Indian trust real property?

 No. There are off-reservation trust lands.
 This includes off-reservation allotments.

-Allotted land is land that was originally set aside for individual tribal members both on and off reservation.
+Originally, allotted land was set aside for individual tribal members on and off reservation.
 The U.S. held the land in trust or restricted fee status for the benefit of individuals.
-Soon after the reservations were set aside or created, federal law allowed the reservations to be divided into individual allotments for tribal members.
-Many were.
-This was how "allotted land" was created.
+Soon after the U.S. set aside or created reservations, federal law allowed the division of reservations into individual allotments for tribal members.
+This was the creation of "allotted land."

-All Northwestern tribes which have reservations that have previously been allotted allow their enrolled tribal members to own individual trust property on their reservation, either through inheritance or purchase.
+All previously allotted Northwestern tribal reservations allow their enrolled tribal members to own individual trust property on their reservation, through inheritance or purchase.
 Some tribes allow members of other tribes to inherit land on their reservation.
 Unenrolled Indians and non-Indians usually can inherit only a life estate in trust land.

-The American Indian Probate Reform Act, which applies to estates of Indians who die on or after June 20, 2006, says the tribe may buy interests of less than 5% in jointly owned trust land unless the landowner makes arrangements in a will to consolidate the small interest with other joint owners' interest(s), or transfers the property during his or her lifetime.
-The reservations of some tribes have never been allotted.
-In those cases, the property title remains entirely in the name of the tribe itself.
+The American Indian Probate Reform Act applies to estates of Indians who die on or after June 20, 2006.
+It says the tribe may buy interests of less than 5% in jointly owned trust land unless the landowner arranges in a will to consolidate the small interest with other joint owners' interest(s), or transfers the property during the landowner’s lifetime.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-This information is current as of the date of its printing, August 2012.
+This information is current as of March 2018.